Villains or visionaries? Hedge funds short companies they say 'greenwash'

 “When things go well, companies report quite well on those, when things don’t go so well it gets awfully quiet,” he added.

-Some policymakers, largely in Europe, are pushing for standardized disclosures to help investors better gauge the risks, something which will leave less wriggle room for companies and make scores even more reliable.
+Some policymakers, largely in Europe, are pushing for standardised disclosures to help investors better gauge the risks, something which will leave less wriggle room for companies and make scores even more reliable.

 Two leading global asset managers interviewed by Reuters, who manage nearly $1 trillion in assets but declined to be identified, said they had tested their portfolios using several data providers and found the correlation between ESG ratings to be so low, they are building their own ranking system.

-Peter Hafez, chief data scientist at RavenPack, which helps hedge funds analyze data to get a trading edge, agreed.
+Peter Hafez, chief data scientist at RavenPack, which helps hedge funds analyse data to get a trading edge, agreed.

 “There’s no perfect ESG rating out there,” he said.